Diogo Jota: Tributes

 FIFA president Gianni Infantino stated: "I am deeply saddened to hear of the tragic passing of Diogo Jota and his brother André Silva ... they will both be so sorely missed by all those who knew them and by the worldwide football community."
 Following a request by the Portuguese Football Federation, a moment of silence was held before all games at the UEFA Women's Euro 2025 on 3 and 4 July 2025, including a match between Portugal and Spain where players wore black armbands.
 Moments of silence also took place during the quarter-finals of the 2025 FIFA Club World Cup on 4 and 5 July and the flags at FIFA Headquarters in Zürich were flown at half-mast.

 Oasis' tribute to Jota at their Live '25 tour at the Millennium Stadium, Cardiff.

 Portuguese president Marcelo Rebelo de Sousa expressed shock, highlighting Jota's youth, promising career, and recent family happiness, remarking that "he had his whole future ahead of him".
 Prime Minister Luís Montenegro described the deaths as "unexpected and tragic", noting that Jota greatly honoured Portugal.
-Prince William, patron of the Football Association, also paid tribute, stating: "As part of the footballing family, I am deeply saddened to hear of the passing of Diogo Jota and his brother.
+Prince William, patron of the Football Association, also paid tribute, stating: "As part of the footballing family, I am deeply saddened to hear of the passing of Diogo Jota and his brother [André Silva].
 Our thoughts are with his family, friends, and all who knew him."

 Icelandic singer Laufey paid tribute to Jota on 3 July 2025 during her concert in Liverpool by performing a rendition of "You'll Never Walk Alone".
 English rock band Oasis paid tribute to Jota during the first show of their reunion tour on 4 July in Cardiff; whilst performing "Live Forever", an image of Jota in his kit appeared on the stage display.
 Oasis' opening act, the Liverpool-based group Cast, dedicated their song "Walkaway" to Jota.
 Portuguese-American guitarist Nuno Bettencourt commemorated Jota at the Back to the Beginning concert on 5 July at Villa Park.
 Before performing Black Sabbath's song "Changes" with Yungblud, Bettencourt dressed in Jota's Liverpool number 20 jersey.

 On 13 July 2025, Liverpool paid tribute to Jota and his brother Silva during a pre-season friendly match against Preston North End at Deepdale.
 Before kick-off, players and supporters observed a minute's silence, with both teams wearing black armbands.
 Preston captain Ben Whiteman laid a wreath in front of the Liverpool fans, who displayed banners reading "Forever our number 20."
 A rendition of "You'll Never Walk Alone" was performed, and digital tributes were shown around the stadium.
 On 6 September 2025, a moment of silence was held for Jota during Portugal's World Cup qualifying match against Armenia.